 - Acupuncture and Oriental Medicine

-- Certified acupuncturist in Wisconsin (Department of Registration and Licensing)
+- Certified acupuncturist in Wisconsin (Department of Safety and Professional Services)